mixmastamyk/console/docs/additional.rst

 on demand.
 Like a traffic cop,
-palettes direct attribute access to the appropriate code to initialize each Entry.
+palettes direct attribute access to the appropriate code to initialize each palette Entry.

 Once created,
-Entry attributes are cached and available for future use.
+palette Entry attributes are cached and available for future use.
 This namespace cache may also be cleared in uncommon scenarios using huge palettes, with the ``clear()`` method.